Trust Centre A plain-English notice for you

 For your clients

 Your clinician uses a piece of software called Cogent Clinic to help with the writing side of their practice.
-This notice explains, in plain language, what that means for you.
-It is written for clients, not for clinicians or lawyers.
+This notice explains, in plain language, what that means for you and what happens to your information.
+It is written for you as a client, not for clinicians or lawyers.

 Who is responsible for your information